TheArturthur/CoppermindScraper/Cosmere/Physical Realm.md

 ### Threnody

-Threnody, the third planet in the Threnodite system, is the minor Shardworld that contains the [[Forests of Hell\|Forests of Hell]].
+Threnody, the third planet in the Threnodite system, contains the [[Forests of Hell\|Forests of Hell]].
 It is the setting for the story [[Shadows for Silence in the Forests of Hell\|Shadows for Silence in the Forests of Hell]].
 It has many features that are similar to Earth, including forests, mountains and oceans.
 Silver seems to be a fairly common resource on the planet, but because of its importance to survival, it is still finite and valuable.
 It has no moon.

 ## The Drominad System